Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ### Logistic Regression

-We also used logistic regression to model model the relationships between our independent variables (including "SBI") and our target variable, "AttackCat".
+We also used logistic regression to model the relationships between our independent variables (including "SBI") and our target variable, "AttackCat".

 ## Conclusion